aaronbloomfield/pdr/tutorials/other/ssh-scp.md

 [Go up to the Tutorials table of contents page](../index.html)

-It has come to our attention that PDR students often need reliable access to the course lab servers in order to successfully complete the assembly language (architecture dependent) assignments, as well as to easily synchronize work done on Olsson 001 lab computers (e.g. source code files) with personal laptops.
+Students often need reliable access to the course lab servers in order to successfully complete the assembly language (architecture dependent) assignments, as well as to easily synchronize work done on the lab computers (e.g. source code files) with personal laptops.
 This tutorial should--hopefully--make it simple to navigate the process of remotely logging onto lab machines and copy files back and forth (via `ssh` and `scp` respectively).